jamietre/CsQuery/README.md

 *The default property indexer is equivalent to "Select"*

     var rowsWithClass = dom[".targetClass"].Closest("td");

+*Use Find (like in jQuery) to access only child elements of a selection:

+    // get all elements that are first children within 'body' (e.g. excluding 'head')

+	var childSpans = dom["body"].Find(":first-child");

 *Most methods are flexible with the kind of input they take to try to work as intutitively as they do in jQuery.
 Three ways to do the same thing:*